 Many people rely on family members for financial support, but a gift or loan from family often comes with certain conditions—what Americans call “strings attached.”
 Plus, this could mean financial hardship for your relatives; they may need to put plans for the family business on hold, or sell their home or other assets.
 And often, even when family members are willing to co-sign a bank loan, the family’s assets are insufficient to serve as collateral… and so the loan is denied.

-If this is the situation you find yourself in, what can do you?
+If this is the situation you find yourself in, what can you do?
 Read on to find out!